 The ideal temperature for optimal thinking seems to be around 72 °F (22 °C).

 A regular meditation practice builds a more efficient brain by stimulating the formation of new brain cells and neural connections and by increasing brain plasticity.

-Meditation strengthens communication between brain cells which, in turn, speeds up mental processing, enhances your capacity to learn, and improves your ability to concentrate.
-(17)
+Meditation strengthens communication between brain cells which, in turn, speeds up mental processing, enhances the capacity to learn, and improves the ability to concentrate.